Payoff scaling shapes cooperation in LLM agents across languages: Supplement to Results

-Key observations include: (1) At attenuated stakes ($\lambda=0.1$), the three models display maximally divergent behavioral signatures, with Claude~3.5~Haiku exhibiting elevated Variation Rate while GPT-4o shows stronger Cooperation Index; (2) At baseline stakes ($\lambda=1$), models begin to converge toward more balanced profiles; (3) At amplified stakes ($\lambda=10$), all models shift toward higher CI and SP values, suggesting that increased consequences promote both cooperative behaviour and strategic consistency.
-These radar visualizations complement the line plots in the main paper by providing a holistic view of multi-dimensional behavioral shifts.
+Key observations include: (1) at attenuated stakes ($\lambda=0.1$), the three models display maximally divergent behavioural signatures, with Claude~3.5~Haiku exhibiting elevated variation rate while GPT-4o shows stronger cooperation index; (2) at baseline stakes ($\lambda=1$), models begin to converge toward more balanced profiles; (3) at amplified stakes ($\lambda=10$), all models shift toward higher CI and SP values, suggesting that increased consequences promote both cooperative behaviour and strategic consistency.
+These radar visualisations complement the line plots in the main paper by providing a holistic view of multi-dimensional behavioural shifts.